atc0005/go-ci/README.md

 ### `go-ci-lint-only`

-- smallest image
+- smaller image
-- based off of Alpine Linux
+- uses `golangci/golangci-lint:vX.Y.Z-alpine` image as base
 - created as part of a multi-stage container build

 ## Examples / How to use these images